bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 We submit the PR upstream, and CI fails—again, for the same unrelated package that we saw locally.
 I'm not here for that, and fixing it looks hairy.
 The maintainer merges your changes anyway.
-Oof, let's hope they have it under control despite appearances.
+Oof.
+Let's hope they have it under control despite appearances.

 Isolated changes aren't actually isolated at all in monorepos.
 They end up requiring the whole suite to pass.